Eli-Joves/meteo203-2526-joves/README.md

 # 24 Sep 2025
 - Reorganized folders into exercises_n
 - Uploaded /data and /exercises_03
+- Finished exercise 03 - might edit more in a week

 # 17 Sep 2025
 - Changed year from 2023 -> 2025 (oopsies)